ECU Health Medical Center: Later expansions

 The hospital started operation on a Gamma knife system to help treat brain cancer in 2013.
 It is one of two in the state.

 ECU Health Cancer Center

-In May 2014, ECU Health Health announced plans for a new 6-story, 96-bed cancer facility set to open in 2018.
+In May 2014, ECU Health announced plans for a new 6-story, 96-bed cancer facility set to open in 2018.
 The facility, which in all will encompass over 400,000 square feet, broke ground in March 2015.
 Some of the major features of the facility include 96 inpatient rooms with nurse, patient and family zones; an imaging center; infusion and radiation treatment clinics; and pharmacy and laboratory facilities.
 The facility will also include a number of courtyards, gardens, and other natural areas; as well as research and conference space.

 James and Connie Maynard Children's Hospital

 The James and Connie Maynard Children's Hospital is the only children's hospital in eastern North Carolina.
 The hospital treats infants, children, teens, and young adults aged 0–21.
 It sees over 42,000 pediatric patients a year.